Compsomyiops callipes: Importance

 Compsomyiops Callipes has recently been studied in the sub-field of forensic entomology, medicocriminal entomology.
 Medicocriminal entomology is the use of arthropods in courts of law dealing with violent crime.
 Arthropods are commonly used to determine the post mortem interval (PMI), and the location of the crime, depending on which species are found.
 The post mortem interval is important because it greatly helps investigators solve crime cases.
 Arthropods are useful when determining this, because their life cycles allow the entomologist to determine their age and how long they have been present based on their succession pattern.
-Compsomyiops Callipes has commonly been associated with carrion for over fifty years.
+Compsomyiops callipes has commonly been associated with carrion for over fifty years.
 Just recently (in the past couple years) it has been associated with human remains in California.
 In 2004, two separate case studies were done examining two different corpses that were found off of the road in rural dry grass areas.
 The arthropods found on the two corpses were examined to calculate the PMI.
-In this process, it was found that Compsomyips Callipes was the primary adult fly and larvae found on the corpses.
+In this process, it was found that Compsomyips callipes was the primary adult fly and larvae found on the corpses.
 And further cases showed that it was the most common fly found on at least three other bodies in the Santa Clara County of California.
 This discovery is significant because it shows the importance of regional classification of forensically important insects.

 Current research

-Compsomyiops callipes is currently being used in DNA based identification techniques; the most reliable being phylogenic analysis.
+Compsomyiops callipes is currently being used in DNA based identification techniques; the most reliable being phylogenetic analysis.
 There has been some difficulty identifying species anatomically because many are closely related.
 This makes a big difference when estimating PMI because, even though the species may be anatomically similar, it may grow at a very different rate.
 A flawed analysis may mean a difference of weeks in the PMI, and this can significantly hurt a case study.
 Compsomyiops callipes is one of the few species that has had its mitochondrial DNA sequence determined.
 This information is currently being put in a reference sequence database that would make it easily accessible for forensic entomologists around the world.